Frequently Asked Questions

 We aren’t quite to that point of design yet.
 However, having some of the nation’s best designers at Stantec and local firm Perkins+Will (formerly Freelon Group) who designed the Gantt Center and the National Museum of African American History & Culture, will ensure we have different perspectives on creating buildings with a variety of styles and architecture to look like an organically grown urban city would.
 We seek to create an environment and architecture that reflects vibrancy, excitement and history.
 Much of the design will be reviewed with the public during the rezoning process, which would follow the negotiations.

 AMI is a federal government term that stands for Area Median Income.
-The federal government surveys communities in the Charlotte area and determines the median – the amount where 50% of Charlotte Area households earn more and 50% earn less.
-Charlotte’s 2016 AMI is $67,000.
-That means that in the Charlotte area, half of the households earn more than $67,000 and half earn less.
+The federal government surveys communities in the Charlotte area and determines the median – the amount where 50% of Charlotte area households earn more and 50% earn less.
+Charlotte’s fiscal year 2019 AMI for a family of four is $79,000.
+That means that in the Charlotte area, half of the households earn more than $79,000 and half earn less.

 The Department of Housing and Urban Development, a federal department, who gathers their data from the US Census Bureau, another federal department.